lukasborawski/bigos/README.md

 Grid system construction is simple and generally quite universal.
 There is `grid` parent element and inside `column` notation.
 By default grid is splitted into 12 parts - if you want less or more please change `$grid-count` global variable.

 Column is an another class model and it cooperates closely with `grid` parent.
-For them we have `width` modifire with number notation (1-12).
+For them we have `width` modifier with number notation (1-12).
 Width of columns is defined in `%` units.

 Usage: